 - Look for inexpensive items at thrift stores, yard sales, or dollar stores.
 Be sure the items are good quality; people buying the baskets deserve to get high-quality products for their money.

 - If you have enough storage space, consider buying items for your baskets throughout the year when you spot great sale prices.
-(Next month watch for a post explaining how to get supplies for your projects at dirt cheap prices!)

 Has your group raised money by selling gift baskets?
 Please share your tips in the comment section.